BubTec/HomeAssistant/MotionActivatedLightOff/README.md

 1. **Light doesn't turn off**:
    - Check if the motion sensor is working correctly
    - Verify the light entity is accessible
-   - Ensure the timer helper exists
+   - Ensure the automation is enabled

-2. **Timer doesn't cancel when motion detected**:
+2. **Timer restarts when motion detected**:
-   - Check motion sensor state changes
-   - Verify the automation is enabled
-   - Check logs for any errors
+   - This is normal behavior - each time motion stops, a new timer starts
+   - The automation will trigger again when motion stops again

 3. **Logging not working**:
    - Ensure the enable_logging option is set to true